acalejos/flint/README.md

 **NOTE** If you add your own aliases and want to keep these above defaults, you will have to add them manually to your aliases.

-## Generated Functions

-`Flint` provides default implementations for the following functions for any schema declaration.
-Each of these is overridable.

-* `changeset` - Creates a changeset by casting all fields and validating all that were marked as required.
-If a `:default` key is provided for a field, then any use of a bang (`!`) declaration will essentially be ignored since the cast will fall back to the default before any valdiations are performed.
-* `new` - Creates a new changeset from the empty module struct and applies the changes (regardless of whether the changeset was valid).
-* `new!` - Same as new, except raises if the changeset is not valid.

 ## Config

 You can configure the default options set by `Flint`.